mark-watson/Clojure-AI-Book/manuscript/semantic_web.md

    "2008-05-11"^^xsd:date .
 ~~~~~~~~

-Furthermore, if we do not have dates for all news articles that is often acceptable because when constructing SPARQL queries you can match optional patterns.
+Furthermore, if we do not have dates for all news articles, that is often acceptable because when constructing SPARQL queries you can match optional patterns.
 If for example you are looking up articles on a specific subject then some results may have a publication date attached to the results for that article and some might not.
 In practice RDF supports types and we would use a date type as seen in the last example, not a string.
 However, in designing the example programs for this chapter I decided to simplify our representation of URIs and often use string literals as simple Java strings.

 ## Extending RDF with RDF Schema {#rdfs}